 The Ad Hoc View panel provides tools that allow you to control what data is included in a view, and how it is organized.

-Along the top of the panel, there is a tool bar and two drop-down menus.
+Along the top of the panel, there is a tool bar and a drop-down menu.